FontsA A

 – metrology.

-BBMRI-ERIC Delegates: Andrea Wutte and Petr Holub
+BBMRI-ERIC Delegates: Andrea Wutte, Petr Holub and Rudolf Wittner

 ISO/TC 212 Clinical laboratory testing and in vitro diagnostic test systems